 As you can imagine, choosing only seven natural wonders in Oregon is a fool’s errand, but the campaign proved successful and every year folks flock to these areas in hordes.

-What are the 7 Wonders of Oregon?
+List of the 7 Wonders of Oregon

 - Crater Lake National Park